 Travel and Closures

 While count-down parties are gaining in popularity among younger Japanese, traditionally, in Japan New Years is a time to gather with family.
 In the past when most people lived near their family, this would mean a relatively quiet holiday with little travel.
 However, as people move further and further away from relatives, returning home for the New Years can mean traveling long distances by train or by plane.
 Over the holidays the Shinkansen, major train stations, and airports are absolutely packed with travelers.
 This can be an extra challenge for travelers with disabilities as staff are not able to help with ramps or guiding people with wheelchairs through the station as quickly as they normally can.
 The crowds can be hard to maneuver with a disability and trains can be uncomfortable.
 This usually happens in two phases – a few days before New Years Day, and a few days after.
 So, plan your long-distance travels accordingly.

 Another frustration for travelers is that many stores and restaurants close during the holidays.
-Smaller shops may close a few days, but even bigger ones usually close on January 1st – eliminating shopping and even making it difficult to find a place to eat.
+Smaller shops may close a few days, but even bigger ones usually close on January 1st – limiting shopping options and even making it difficult to find a place to eat.

 More importantly, many tourist attractions close for the holidays – some for up to a week!
 Be sure to check out the days the tourist attraction you want to go to will be open.